kuw718/Motor_Chat/replit.md

 ### Environment Configuration
 The application requires specific environment variable handling because Replit provides PostgreSQL variables by default, but this app uses SQLite3 in development:

+- `TMPDIR=/tmp/bundle_tmp` is set to avoid Bundler security issues with world-writable directories
 - `DATABASE_URL` must be unset to use database.yml configuration
 - PostgreSQL-related variables (PGHOST, PGPORT, etc.) are unset in the startup script
 - `NODE_OPTIONS="--openssl-legacy-provider"` is required for Webpack compatibility